-David joined Argent in 1990, he was appointed Joint Chief Executive in 2006 and Managing Partner of the new Argent LLP in 2012 and is Joint CEO of the new Argent Related Partnership.
-He has overall responsibility for all Argent business, including structuring and establishing financial and management programmes.
-He oversees the sourcing, master planning, building design, financing and legal aspects for all projects.
+David joined Argent in 1990, he was appointed Joint Chief Executive in 2006, Managing Partner of the new Argent LLP in 2012 and is Joint CEO of the Argent Related Partnership.
+In 2019 David became the Senior Partner of Argent.
+He had overall responsibility for all Argent business, including structuring and establishing financial and management programmes.
+He oversaw the sourcing, master planning, building design, financing and legal aspects for all projects.

 David is Junior Vice President of the British Property Federation and Chairman of the Board of Trustees of UKGBC.
 He is a Past President of the British Council for Offices, was one of the founding members and now ex-Chairman of both the Piccadilly Partnership in Manchester and the King’s Cross and St Pancras Business Partnership Ltd and is ex-Chairman of CityCo in Manchester.